islomar/poc-golang/CodelyTV/README.md

 ## WTFs
 * Visibility public/private according to upper/lower case
 * Looks like not differentiating "A has same type of B" and "A is compound of B"
-* single letters as variable names
+* single letters as variable names: bad readability
 * repeated block for handling err...
 * Implicit interfaces
 * The array size defines its type